Mmm11222/GameCo/README.md

 To perform a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s new games might fare in the market.

 # Data
 Data set that covers historical sales of video games (for games that sold more than 100,000 copies) spanning different platforms, genres, and publishing studios.
-This data was drawn from the website VGChartz
+This data was drawn from the website <a href="https://www.vgchartz.com/">VGChartz</a>

 # Tools & Skills
 - Excel
 - Grouping Data